Chad-Mitchell/toroidal-recursion/CITY_MIND_VISION.md

 Just the mirror.

-## Launch Examples — The Three Tumors of the Same Low-Genus Cancer
+## Launch Examples — Three Symptoms of the Same Low-Genus Disease

 All three are funded by the same mechanism: TIF/PILOT tax diversions that starve schools and infrastructure while funneling money to connected developers.